 This question has baffled many people and there is still no concrete answer.

-This is because many people in Saudi Arabia claim that there are several secret organizations which are working and allowing new candidates to become Freemasons.
+This is because many people in Saudi Arabia claim that there are several secret organizations that are working and allowing new candidates to become Freemasons.

 It isn’t easy though, particularly for a visitor.
 No one will inform you regarding them and indeed think that you are perhaps a law enforcement officer.